cbenge509/typos_field_experiment/pelican-site/content/final_project.md

 ## Treatment Experience

 For our study, we constructed seven fictive social media posts: one a control question that everyone receives, regardless of branch assignment, and six posts that are identical in content save for deliberate typographical errors (treatment group 1), or deliberate phonological errors (treatment group 2).
-The control question contains no grammatical or spelling errors, and is presented as the first question for all participants as a mechanism to prime the participants for attention and to elicit more careful reading of the following six posts.
+The control question contains no grammatical or spelling errors, and is presented as the first question for all participants as a mechanism to prime the participants for attention and to elicit more careful reading of the following five posts.
 While control group postings are meant to avoid grammar and spelling mistakes, some loose language is used to establish credibility as 'genuine' to a normal social media interaction.
 All posts cover topics that are intended to be banal so as to avoid evocation of excited emotional states [we assume there to be] due to topics such as religion or politics.
 ### Attention Social Media Post (Post 0) - All Participants

 The control post (dubbed Post 0) in our experiment that all assignment groups see first to prime participant focus and attention.